narfit66/ncursesw-rs/README.md

 ## How to Use

-This library follows the basic principles that are used when using ncurses with `C`, it supports the standard ascii function (the add function seem to support unicode characters out of the box in ABI 6 if not earlier), ascii charcaters with attributes and/or color (chtype), wide characters (wchar_t/wint_t) and complex characters with attributes and color (cchar_t).
+This library follows the basic principles that are used when using ncurses with `C`, it supports the standard ascii function (the add function seem to support unicode characters out of the box in ABI 6 if not earlier), ascii characters with attributes and/or color (chtype), wide characters (wchar_t/wint_t) and complex characters with attributes and color (cchar_t).

 All features are supported as of ncurses ABI 6.1 including extended color pairs, soft labels and ripoff lines, i would suggest examining ncurses maintainer Thomas E. Dickey online documentation (https://invisible-island.net/ncurses/man/ncurses.3x.html) and read the excelent reference book `Dan Gookin's Guide to Ncurses Programming` to gain an understanding in how to use this library.